Don Larsen: Minor leagues and military career

-Early major league career

-St. Louis Browns/Baltimore Orioles
+St. Louis Browns / Baltimore Orioles (1953–1954)

 Larsen made his Major League Baseball (MLB) debut with a start against the Detroit Tigers on April 17, 1953.
 He pitched five innings, giving up three earned runs, while striking out three in a no decision in an 8–7 Browns win.
 He had his first career win a little less than a month later, on May 12, against the Philadelphia Athletics, pitching 7 2/3 innings and giving up one earned run in a 7–3 win.
 For his rookie season, Larsen finished with a 7–12 record, 4.16 ERA and 96 strikeouts in 38 games, 22 of them starts.
 He finished first on the team in innings pitched (192 2/3) and complete games (7) and second on the team in strikeouts.
 Larsen also allowed the most hits with 202, and earned runs (89) on the squad.
 He also broke a major league record for pitchers by having seven consecutive hits at one point.
 He batted .284 with 3 home runs in 81 at bats in his rookie year.

 The Browns relocated to Baltimore for the 1954 season, becoming the Baltimore Orioles.
 In 1954, Larsen went 3–21 with a 4.37 earned run average and 80 strikeouts in 29 games.
-It was the fewest wins by a pitcher with at least 20 losses since 1916; and no 20-loss pitcher has had as few wins since then, a span of 106 years.
+It was the fewest wins by a pitcher with at least 20 losses since 1916; and no 20-loss pitcher has had as few wins since then, a span of 110 years.
 He led the major leagues in losses and finished third in the league in earned runs allowed (98).
 The Orioles won only 54 games that season, while having 100 losses, and finished the season in seventh place.
 Two of Larsen's three wins were against the New York Yankees, including a 10–0 shutout on July 30, his last win of the season.
 His other victory was against the Chicago White Sox on May 30.